xenharmonic-devs/sonic-weave/BUILTIN.md

 `times`, `scale`

 ### repeated
-Stack the current/given on top of itself.
+Stack the current/given scale on top of itself.
 #### Parameters:

 `times`, `scale`